kernelcoffee/ErgoMusic/README.md

 - Itunes like behavior : when doucle-clik on a song it plays it, it doesn't add it to a queue-list.
 - A felling of finished product, since I'm the one creating it, I'll be able to tune the software for the feeling I want.

+I'm also using this project to keep learning about Qt and to keep in shape on my C++ and Qt Widgets.

 How to compile
 ==============